 Source: Harry P.Bowen et.al., “Multi-country.
 Multifactor Tests of the Factor Abundance Theory”.
 American Economic Review, pp.806-807.

 2. In relation to land and capital, if labour is available in abundance in a country, the price of labour would be low and the price of land and capital would be high in that country.
 The vice-versa is true in those countries where land and capital are available in abundance in relation to labour.

 3. These relative factor costs would lead countries to produce the products at low costs.

-4. Countries have comparative advantage based on the factors endowed and in turn the price of the factors.
-Countries acquire comparative advantage in those products for which the factors endowed by the country concerned are used as inputs.
+4. Countries have a comparative advantage based on the factors endowed and in turn the price of the factors.
+Countries acquire a comparative advantage in those products for which the factors endowed by the country concerned are used as inputs.

 Chart: principal exports of selected countries.